Neighborhood disorders: Noises created by abnormal behavior

 Warning

-a person who appeals to the court for noise pollution but loses his trial faces a conviction for abuse of process.
+A person who appeals to the court for noise pollution but loses his trial risks conviction for abusive procedure.
 The convicted person then risks a civil fine a maximum of €10,000 and the payment of damages.

 Who can help me?